alwimuhammad12/-Analysis-of-Weather-Trends-from-2005-2015-with-Temperature-Extremes-in-2015/README.md

 ## Project Structure:
 - **assets/**: Contains the datasets.
 - Jupyter notebook with all the analysis.
-- Python scripts for data analysis (optional, if needed).
+- Python scripts for data analysis.
 - **output/**: Contains the generated plots and visualizations.